35 Best Things to Do in Yellowstone National Park

 Distance: 1.0 miles / 1.6 km

-I say this because the trail is very easy, it’s less busy than other geyser basins, and the thermal features themselves are among the more unique, which can be easily seen in a relatively short amount of time.
+Personally, I like the Artists’ Paintpots Trail more than other similar areas because it’s typically less busy than other geyser basins in the park, and the short trail can easily be seen in a relatively short amount of time.

 19. Norris Geyser Basin